AtreusArtic/EmotionProjectLabB/README.md

 2. Open the file 'appTest.java';
 3. Run the file 'appTest.java';
 4. If the execution return 0, maven is correctly installed.

+# START SERVER AND CLIENT:
+1. Start the server, and only after that, start the client.
+2. If the Client is in the same machine of the server, you can start the client without any problem, but pay attention to use the correct IP address.
+Read the JavaDoc of the class 'ClientMain.java' for more information.
+3. If the Client is in a different machine of the server, you have to change the IP address of the server in the class 'ClientMain.java' with the IP address declared in the class.
+Read the JavaDoc of the class 'ClientMain.java' for more information.